ipdata/node/README.md

 import ipdata from 'ipdata';
 ```

-## Use

-First create an instance of the `IPData` class and pass your api key for IPData as the first parameter.
+Create an instance of the `IPData` class and pass your api key for IPData as the first parameter.

 ```js
 const ipdata = new IPData('<apiKey>');